university-of-york/research-it-documentation/docs/source/in_depth/program_specific_how_tos.rst

 VSCode
 ------

-``VSCode`` is a modern text editing program from Microsoft, it's possible to use many extensions with it to extend it capabilities but here we'll explain how to use it to connect to Viking over ``ssh`` and allow you to edit text files, which can be very handy.
+``VSCode`` is a modern text editor from Microsoft.
+It's possible to use many extensions with it to extend its capabilities but here we'll explain how to use it to connect to Viking over ``ssh`` and allow you to remotely edit text files, which can be very handy.

     1. Install `VSCode <https://code.visualstudio.com/>`_ for your operating system